 Lyme Kiln Dyke is narrow and in places there is only just enough room for boats to pass.
 Neatishead Staithe is in a small dyke on the left with room for a good number of boats, water, litter receptacles and recycling facilities are available.
 If the staithe is full an area reserved for turning is just past the dyke.

 The Georgian village is well worth a visit and is only a few minutes walk from Neatishead Staithe.
-At the village you will find the White House Stores, the shop is owned and run by the local community and has recently celebrated (March 2016) it’s third year of trading.
+At the village you will find the White House Stores, the shop is owned and run by the local community and has recently celebrated (March 2018) it’s fifth year of trading.
 The White Horse Inn has a good reputation and now brews its own beer on the premises.